 The value of a Priority Pass membership will vary significantly depending on the type of traveler you are.
 If you do want a Priority Pass membership, however, you’re almost always going to be better off getting one through a credit card.
 There are some premium cards that are so valuable that you might not even have to account for the cost of the Priority Pass membership with your card annual fee.

-Personally I value a Priority Pass membership at ~$200 per year, though everyone will no doubt have a different valuation based on their usage patterns.
+Personally I value a Priority Pass membership at somewhere around $200 to $400 per year (depending on whether restaurant credits are included or not), though everyone will no doubt have a different valuation based on their usage patterns.

 What’s your take on the value of Priority Pass, and how much would you pay for a membership?